guitarmarx/rspamd-image/README.md

 # Kopano-Image

-this docker image contains rspamd, an anti spam agent including a simple web gui.
+this docker image runs rspamd in porxy mode, an anti spam agent including a simple web gui.
+To use this image you need a running redis server.

 ## Usage